Andy Mohr Speeday Chevrolet offers insight into the best places to stay in Indy! (HBR included!)

-Dan Koday of PureWow list Indianapolis as one of the best places in the world to travel to during November.
+Dan Koday of PureWow lists Indianapolis as one of the best places in the WORLD to travel to during November.

 JETSETTER features Indianapolis as one of the best cities to check out in the Midwest, with HBR listed as Indy’s premier spot to get away!

 Hannah Farley of ENCORE / Sotheby’s describes some of the ‘must stop shops’ in Broad Ripple (including HBR!).